danaylevy2004/superidolenthusiasts/README.md

 # Team Name: The Super Idol Enthusiasts

 # Objective
-Named after the song You Who Love 105°C by Ai Re, a singer from Xinjiang, our goal is to display the pop culture environment, such as music and art, food, standing traditions, and norms/values of Sino-Tibetan regions (China, Taiwan, Hong Kong, etc.)  in a humorous but informative manner.
+Named after the song You Who Love at 105°C by Ai Re, a singer from Xinjiang, our goal is to display the pop culture environment, such as music and art, food, standing traditions, and norms/values of Sino-Tibetan regions (China, Taiwan, Hong Kong, etc.)  in a humorous but informative manner.

 # Contributers Table
 | Name | Github Profile | Issues | Scrum Board | Commit History | Pair Share | Role |